-The Company is listed on the Toronto Stock Exchange in Canada and the NASDAQ OMX Stockholm exchange in Sweden.
-Etrion has corporate bonds listed on the Oslo Stock Exchange in Norway.
+The Company's common shares are listed on the Toronto Stock Exchange in Canada and the NASDAQ OMX Stockholm exchange in Sweden.
+Etrion has corporate bonds listed on the Oslo Stock Exchange (Bonds issued in 2014) in Norway and the Frankfurt Stock Exchange Open Market (Bonds issued in 2018).
 Etrion is based in Geneva, Switzerland and Tokyo, Japan.
-As of the date of this MD&A, the Company has a total of 20 employees.
+As of the date of this MD&A, the Company has a total of 22 employees.